saim22r/Functions/README.md

     def move(self):
         return "Move around!"
 ```
+- Create an object of the class in order to use methods
 ```
-# Create an object of the class in order to use methods
 cat = Animal() # Create object of Animal class print(cat.eat()) print(snake1.use_tongue_to_smell())
 ```
-## Step 2
+## Step 2: Create a file called reptile.py to abstract data and inherit from animal.py
 ### Let's create reptile class to inherit Animal class

 - Importing Animal class.
 Must be in the same directory